CURRENCIES: Dollar Softens As Inflation Report Disappoints

 The dollar traded down across the board following the release of July inflation figures which narrowly missed consensus estimates but showed an increase from the previous month.

-The ICE Dollar Index , which measures the greenback against a basket of six rival currencies, dipped into negative territory following the data release, trading at 93.236, down from 93.460 earlier on Friday.
-At the time of publication, the benchmark roughly was up 0.4% on the week.
+The ICE Dollar Index , which measures the greenback against a basket of six rival currencies, dipped into negative territory following the data release, trading at 93.2170, down from 93.460 earlier on Friday.

 Continue Reading Below